hyphacoop/handbook/guides.md

 To **delete an existing label**, search for the label you'd like to delete, [like so](https://github.com/issues?q=org:hyphacoop+label:doomed-label).
 Our automation is cautious, and so will only delete labels from repos where it's _NOT in use_.
-For any repos represented search results, delete the label from that repo.
+For any repos represented in the search results, delete the label from that repo.
-Once not labelled issues show up, delete the label from `hyphacoop/organizing`, and anything else will be cleaned up.
+Once no labelled issues show up, delete the label from `hyphacoop/organizing`, and anything else will be cleaned up.
 If you leave any issues labelled, the automation will simply do cleanup on its next run.
 As soon as a label is unused in a repo, the automation will remove it on the next run.